 Molding can be used elsewhere to great effect too.
-Bring in detail by using it as trim on baseboards, casing windows, and creating light rails on the bottom of wall cabinets to hide fixtures.
+Bring in detail by using it as trim on baseboards or casing windows.
+You can also hide fixtures by creating light rails on the bottom of wall cabinets.

 Corbels & Supports

-Corbels not only support to the counter, but they also add beauty to the kitchen design.
-Corbels tend can be very ornate but they can also be found in cleaner, less flashy styles.
+Corbels not only support the counter, but they also add beauty to the kitchen design.
+They can be very ornate but corbels can also be found in cleaner, less flashy styles.

-Similar to corbels, counter supports enable you to extend the further from the base cabinets.
-They can help you add an extra foot of workspace and support enough overhang to build in a barstool seating area.
+Similar to corbels, counter supports enable you to extend countertops further from the base cabinets.
+They can add an extra foot of workspace and support enough overhang for a barstool seating area.

 You can find aprons under a counter overhang.
-They typically don’t provide support for the counter, but their presence creates a cohesive look by cleanly transitioning from the cabinetry to the seating.
+They typically don’t provide support for the counter, but they create a cohesive look by transitioning from cabinetry to seating.

 You’ll always find an apron paired with some sort of decorative leg.
 However, aprons are not a requirement of leg support.
 Decorative legs enable you to extend the length and square footage of your counter.
-You’ll commonly find them on the kitchen island, but explore using them at the end of run of wall cabinetry for extra originality.
+You’ll commonly find legs on the kitchen island.
+Try explore using them at the end of run of wall cabinetry for extra originality.

 Varying Depths and Heights

 Play around with the heights and depths of cabinetry.
 Too much cabinetry can create a visual heaviness in your space.
 Varying dimensions helps break up the elevation and create visual interest.
 Use varied heights and depths to emphasize special areas of your kitchen.